ckan/ckanext-spatial/README.rst

 Setting up a spatial table
 --------------------------

+**Note:** If you run the ``initdb`` command, the table was already created for you.
+This sections just describes what's going on for those who want to know more.

 To be able to store geometries and perform spatial operations, PostGIS needs to work with geometry fields.
 Geometry fields should always be